karolinabojkowska/task5/docker-plotmetadata/README.md

 # docker-plotmetadata

-This repo contains the source files for a docker image stored in `karolinabojkowska/docker-plotmetadata`.
+This repo contains the source files for a docker image `docker-plotmetadata`.

 ## Table of contents
 * [Building docker image](#Building-docker-image)